Florida Parental Rights in Education Act: HB 1069

 House Bill 1069, Education, was filed on February 22, 2023, by Republican state representative Stan McClain.
-Seen as an extension of the Parental Rights in Education act, the bill would allow only grades 6–12 in public schools to receive sex education and would require these classes to teach that "sex is determined by biology and reproductive function at birth" and that reproductive gender roles are "binary, stable, and unchangeable."
+Seen as an extension of the Parental Rights in Education act, the bill would allow only grades 6–12 in public schools to receive sex education and would require these classes to teach that "sex is determined by biology and reproductive function at birth" and that reproductive gender roles are "binary, stable, and unchangeable".
 Both chambers of the Florida state legislature passed the bill, with the state Senate passing it by a margin of 27–12 and the state House of Representatives by a margin of 77–35.
 In the senate, the bill was sponsored by Republican senator Clay Yarborough.
 DeSantis endorsed the bill and signed it into law in May 2023.
 Democrats opposed the bill, characterizing it as not only discriminating against LGBT+ people but also enabling book banning.

 HB 1223

 House Bill 1223, Public PreK-12 Educational Institution and Instruction Requirements, was filed on February 28, 2023, by Republican state representative Adam Anderson.
-The bill was seen as an expansion of the Parental Rights in Education act, and includes a variety of measures, including an extension of the prohibition to eighth grade, enacting a statewide definition of "sex" as "the binary division of individuals based upon reproductive function" and "an immutable biological trait", and prohibiting schools from requiring people to use a pronoun or title for someone if they don't correspond to a person's assigned sex at birth.
+The bill was seen as an expansion of the Parental Rights in Education act, and includes a variety of measures, including an extension of the prohibition to eighth grade, enacting a statewide definition of "sex" as "the binary division of individuals based upon reproductive function" and "an immutable biological trait", and prohibiting schools from requiring people to use a pronoun or title for someone if it does not correspond to the person's assigned sex at birth.
 The bill died in committee on May 5, 2023.

 SB 1320

 Senate Bill 1320, Child Protection in Public Schools, was filed on March 1, 2023, by Yarborough.
 The senate bill contains many of the same provisions as house bills 1223 and 1069, and also restricts school employees from sharing their pronouns and asking students about their pronouns.
 It would also prohibit teaching about sexual orientation or gender identity from pre-kindergarten through the eighth grade.
-DeSantis has already made comments supporting the bill, signaling that if it passes the legislature, he will likely sign it.
+DeSantis made comments supporting the bill, signaling that if it passed the legislature, he would likely sign it.

 Other non-Floridian bills

 Federal bills

-Republican Representative Mike Johnson of Louisiana introduced the Stop the Sexualization of Children Act, a version of the bill in the US House of Representatives which has gained 32 GOP cosponsors.
+Republican Representative Mike Johnson of Louisiana introduced the Stop the Sexualization of Children Act, a version of the bill in the US House of Representatives which has gained 32 Republican cosponsors.
 The bill is argued by its critics to not only replicate but go further than the Parental Rights in Education Act, as it would prohibit LGBTQ material in all federal facilities, prohibit drag performances in all federally-funded institutions, and similar to the Texas Heartbeat Act, include a private right of action clause enabling parents and guardians to sue institutions which hold such performances.